Rapporteket/docker/rap-dev-data/README.md

 You will be prompted for the password to your private key used for decryption and root password for your mysql database.
 The latter is by default set to "root".
 Please note that use of shiny-server in this container may also depend on configuration provided through this init-script.
-Therefore, make sure to run it first every time the container is started in its initial state.
+Therefore, every time this container is started at its initial state please run this script before you start your work.

 ### Behind a proxy
 Use of this container behind a proxy server tend to complicate things slightly.
-In summary, the proxy settings must be pre-built into the image that is used to provie you with the RStudio container.
+In summary, the proxy settings must be pre-built into the image that is used to provide you with the RStudio container.
 The below 3 steps will help you get up and running with a develoment environment that reflects your proxy server settings.